Week 8 Fantasy football rankings, lineup advice, start-sit picks from proven model

 Making Week 8 Fantasy football picks will be harder than any other week, thus far, with six teams on byes.
 Those players who've been riding the bench all year on your team may finally see the light of day and get inserted into Week 8 Fantasy football lineups.
 Players like Chase Brown, Chris Olave, Romeo Doubs and Pat Freiermuth have been inconsistent this year but are coming off huge outings.
 Even Joe Flacco, with his 342-yard, 3-touchdown performance last Thursday, is now part of Fantasy football start/sit decisions for the week ahead.

 How should you handle Commanders skill players like the returning Terry McLaurin (quad) and Deebo Samuel (heel) now that Jayden Daniels (hamstring) is out?
-And how should you handle the likes of Zay Flowers and Mark Andrews now that Lamar Jackson (hamstring) has also been ruled out versus Chicago?
+Plus, wideouts like Garrett Wilson, Drake London and Nico Collins are all out, so who could fill their voids on their respective teams?
 Before making your Week 8 Fantasy football picks, be sure to check out the Week 8 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 8 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $300 in bonus bets if your $5 initial wager wins + 3 months of NBA League Pass: